z0fa/WoWQuestTTS/README.md

 # WoW QuestTTS
-World of Warcraft addon that use the 9.1 TTS api to read quests text (out load), right click on the play button to open the TTS settings.
+World of Warcraft addon that use the 9.1 TTS api to read quests text (out load), right click on the play button to open the settings.

 **This project is experimental, expect bugs.**

 # Commands
 - /qtts play: Start reading the quest
 - /qtts stop: Stop reading the quest
-- /qtts dvoice: Enable / disable the experimental dynamic voice feature
+- /qtts settings: Open the settings panel

 # Credits